A memoir of exile and rebellion—

 We moved to the outer edge of Portland, near 82nd

-a commercial thoroughfare lined with trailer parks,
+Avenue—a commercial thoroughfare lined with trailer

-cheap motels.
+and cheap motels.

 At the time, my parents didn’t know this was Felony